 'Calling all my canine buddies'

-The Argory is a great place for my four-legged friends from the area to visit to stretch their legs.
+Derrymore, being the only parkland near the centre of Newry, is the favourite place for my four-legged friends from the area to visit to stretch their legs.
 I often watch as they enter the gates and leap around excitedly.
-When I visit any of our National Trust properties I always remind Matthew of some guidelines to follow in order to help all our Rangers to look after these special places forever, for everyone.
+Before I get out of the car I always remind Matthew of some guidelines to follow in order to help Ranger Rosemary look after Derrymore forever, for everyone.

 We kindly request that you and your human stay connected by a lead at all times while on the estate including in the car park.
 Please remind them that although you are a lovely friendly dog there may be small children or older people who may be scared or fall over if you run up or jump up to greet them.